Shamsabad, Farrukhabad: Social and cultural activities and festivals

 7.6 'Urs':- Qawwalis - a form of devotional Sufi music - at Meer Saheb Ki Ziarat.
 This yearly commemorative event is normally held in April with great enthusiasm.

 Some other places related to different saints also have yearly commemorations.

 7.7 Bara Wafat:- Every year the birthday of Islamic prophet Muhammed is celebrated according to the Hijri calendar with great zeal and taking out of large processions.

 Education and health

 There is one government primary school.
 One junior high school, one Islamic school, and two intermediate colleges, one for boys and another for girls, apart from many private and government lower schools.
-A.V.Inter College is for boys and was established by late Shri Bhairon Prashad Raizada.
+A.V.Inter College is for boys and was established by late Shri Nawab Tahir Raizada.
 One college for girls, Chandra Kumari Jwala Shankar Raizada Balika Vidyalaya, was established by late.
 Shri Jwala Shankar Raizada and his wife Chandra Kumari Raizada.